-The latest rules from China's insurance watchdog could transform how life insurance policies are designed and eliminate an entire class of products, potentially hitting sales volumes, analysts told S&P Global Market Intelligence.
+The latest rules from China's insurance watchdog could transform how life insurance policies

 In its ongoing effort to clamp down on Chinese life insurers' reliance on short-term, wealth management-type products, the China Insurance Regulatory Commission has ordered them to no longer make benefit payments to policyholders in the first five years of an endowment or annuity insurance policy.
 In addition, the CIRC said insurance products carrying a significant investment portion should be designed as independent products, instead of as an add-on to protective coverage policies.